“Give me fuel, give me fire, give me that which I desire.”

 Zellweger is the lone 2003-born player on a talented Silvertips team that won nine of its first 12 games before he departed for the Prairies.
 McEwen talks about Zellweger’s skating and competitiveness but also highlights the fact that there’s no fear or hesitation in how he plays the game.

 Asked to outline his own game, Zellweger describes himself as a two-way defenceman who looks after his own end first but doesn’t mind jumping into the play and chipping in offensively.

 His minor hockey stats certainly support that; Zellweger notched 32 points – including 10 goals – with the Bantam Prep team at OHA Edmonton during the 2017-18 season, after which he was taken 42nd by Everett in the WHL Bantam Draft.
 He then added 27 points in 35 games for the Midget Prep side last year.

 There was team success, too.
 OHA Edmonton claimed the Canadian Sport School Hockey League (CSSHL) championship in the Bantam Prep division in 2018 and reached the CSSHL Midget Prep final in 2019.

 It’s not surprising, then, that he will run across a few friendly faces this week; Zellweger and Red teammate Kyle Masters is two of five members of the 2018 CSSHL championship team who made the 66, along with Dylan Guenther and Oscar Plandowski of Canada White, and Canada Black forward Sean Tschigerl.

-And with the tournament relatively close to home, Zellweger is excited he’ll have a few family members making the road trip to Swift Current, where Red will play its pre-tournament games.
+And with the tournament relatively close to home, Zellweger is excited he’ll have a few family members making the road trip to Swift Current, where Red will play its preliminary-round games.